rtr-nettest/rmbt-server/README.md

  -w     use as http and websocket server (no argument)

- -v     behave as version (v) for serving older clients
+ -v     behave as version (v) for serving very old clients
         example: "0.3"

 ```